How to submit your thesis

 A step-by-step guide

-As current student you will receive up-to-date information from the Graduate School programme coordinators via information meetings and messages in Live@Lund and by email.
+As current student you will receive up-to-date information from your programme coordinators via information meetings and on the Graduate School Thesis Portal on Canvas.
 If you are a former student who have not yet handed in your thesis, we hope you will find all information you might need on these pages.
 We are looking forward to receiving your thesis!

 1. Contact your supervisor

 You might want to get in touch with your former supervisor before submitting your thesis, even though you might not have had contact for some time.
 Please note that the supervisors are not required to read your whole thesis before submission, they should however be informed.